holidayextras/WorkerJS/README.md

 ##Introduction

-TLDR; WorkerJS makes it easy to write lightweight, concise, concurrent Javascript.
+TLDR; WorkerJS makes it easy to write lightweight, concise, concurrent, clustered Javascript.

 WorkerJS makes it very easy to push functions from the main Javascript thread into the scope of a Worker by converting the webworker message passing interface into an RPC style interface.